The Masterclass Sheepdog Training Video Series

 Running time: 20 minutes

-Overview: Knowing where to position yourself in relation to the sheep and the dog (and what to do in that position in order to influence the pup in the way you desire, is vital in becoming a good sheepdog (and livestock) handler and trainer.
+Overview: Knowing where to position yourself in relation to the sheep and the dog (and what to do in that position) in order to influence the dog in the way you desire, is VITAL to becoming a good sheepdog (and livestock) handler and trainer.
 I call this position the “POSITION OF CONTROL” or the “POSITION OF INFLUENCE”.

 Overview: Once our pup is broken in to stay on the far side of the sheep (as explained in “Starting the pup on sheep (Part 1 & 2)”), we can begin to widen the pup’s experience.